jenniferdo2211/Clean-Code-Summary/chapter2-meaningful-names.md

 ## 2.4.
 USE SEARCHABLE NAMES

-Numbers or single-letter varible is are hard to search because they are presented everywhere.__
+Numbers or single-letter varible is are hard to search because they are presented everywhere.<br /

 #### DON'T:
 ```